Data

 Wastewater

 Wastewater monitoring of viruses is a meaningful way to show community-level infection trends over time.
 Several watershed sites in SLO County now perform wastewater monitoring of SARS-CoV-2 (the virus that causes COVID-19), influenza, and RSV.
 The charts below show both the raw viral detections (points) and the calculated smoothed averages (lines).
 Raw data points show viral detections but are inherently volatile and may reflect anomalies.
 Smoothed averages reduce day-to-day variability and improve accuracy.
-Data is presented separately for each site, as wastewater analysis is performed by different laboratories and includes multiple pathogens.
 We are grateful to these sites for their work and partnership in understanding respiratory virus trends in SLO County.
 Wastewater data is typically updated weekly on Fridays; however, individual sites may experience occasional reporting delays.
 Learn more about how wastewater monitoring works.

 Test Positivity